FOvidio/Bridge-arch-linux-qemu/README.md

 You want to change the hostname ovidio of course to your hostname and adjust the IP address accordingly Next we need to make sure that we have the DNS resolver running once the host is up and running.
-The same is true for networking and SSH of course:
+The same is true for networking.

 ```
 systemctl enable systemd-resolved.service
 systemctl enable systemd-networkd.service
-systemctl enable sshd.service
 ```